Santa Monica Pier is one of LA's top attractions.

 2. Visit the fun Pacific Park amusement park, with a rollercoaster and ferris wheel.

-The two-acre Pacific Park on the Santa Monica Pier, is intended to capture the glory days of vintage seaside parks.
-It has a rollercoaster, ferris wheel, carnival rides, bumper cars, a swinging ship, and rides for little kids.
+The two-acre Pacific Park on the Santa Monica Pier, is intended to capture the glory days of vintage seaside parks, with a rollercoaster, ferris wheel, carnival rides, bumper cars, a swinging ship, and rides for little kids.
 Check ticket prices for rides.

 In the early 20th century, many Southern Californian piers had popular amusement parks, however Santa Monica has the only remaining amusement park on a pier on the West Coast!

-3. Play pinball machines, air hockey and skeeball at the Playland Arcade, adjacent to Pacific Park (pictured on the left below).
+3. Play pinball machines, air hockey and skeeball at the Playland Arcade, adjacent to Pacific Park (on the left below).

 4. Watch students fly through the air at the Trapeze School, next door to the Playland Arcade.